madox2/vim-ai/README.md

 Each file's contents will be added to an additional `user` role message with the files separated by `==> {path} <==`, where path is the path to the file.
 Globbing is expanded out via `glob.gob` and relative paths to the current working directory (as determined by `getcwd()`) will be resolved to absolute paths.

 Supported chat roles are **`>>> system`**, **`>>> user`**, **`>>> include`** and **`<<< assistant`**

-### `:AINewChat`

-`:AINewChat {preset shortname}?` - start a new conversation

-This command is used when you need to spawn a new chat in a specific way or in situation when `:AIChat` would normally continue conversation instead.

-As a parameter you put an open chat command preset shortcut - `below`, `tab` or `right`.
-For example: `:AINewChat right`.

 ### `:AIRedo`